The Science Behind Laser Medicine: How It Works

 What is Laser Medicine?

+The Physics Behind Laser Medicine.
 The fundamental principle of laser operation is based on the concept of stimulated emission.
 Atoms or molecules in a laser medium (solid, liquid, or gas) are excited to higher energy states.
 When these excited particles return to their ground state, they emit photons—particles of light.
 The emitted photons stimulate other excited particles to release more photons, creating a chain reaction.
 This process produces a concentrated beam of light with unique properties suitable for medical applications.

 Key properties include: